rio-cloud/vite-rio-template/README.md

         },
     });
     `````
-- Optionaly, change default port to your old project settings by editing the `vite.config.ts`and add the server.port
+- Optionally, change default port to your old project settings by editing the `vite.config.ts`and add the server.port
     ````
     export default defineConfig({
         // ....